Cyborgscode/Personal-Voice-Assistent/README.md

 i.e. Fedora: `dnf install gtts`

-#gsay caches created phrases to minimize the contact to Googleservers, but at least once per sentence to speak, it will need to contact it.
+#gsay caches created phrases to minimize the contact to Googleservers, but at least once per sentence you speak, it will need to contact it.

 ## Piper TTS